funvill/funvill.github.io/_posts/2010-08-09-anther-reason-why-paypal-sucks.md

 ---
-title: Anther reason why paypal sucks
+title: "Anther reason why paypal sucks"
 date: 2010-08-09 15:13:00
+categories:
-categories: Rants
+- Rants
+slug: anther-reason-why-paypal-sucks

 ---

 Just one more reason why paypal sucks
 <blockquote>so, it seems that after 5 months of accepting donations via paypal, they have decided to freeze our account. as you may know, we are applying for non-profit status for the Flux Foundation with the intention of building community through art with the Temple of Flux and beyond.
 As a pending non-profit, it is within our legal right to accept donations as long as donors are informed of that status.
 <a href="http://temple2010.org/wordpress/2010/08/09/paypal-woes/">PAypal woes </a></blockquote>